lollloolloll/ramen-kiosk/.clinerules/prd.md

 Feature: Execute Rental

 Description: Allows a logged-in user to rent a selected ramen, which updates inventory and records the transaction.
+After the rental is complete, a confirmation message is displayed.

 Inputs: userId, ramenId.